Image of a quantum-corrected black hole without Cauchy horizons illuminated by a static thin accretion disk: Photon trajectories

-Finally, we clearly show the relationship between the orbital number $n$ and $b$ in Fig.~\ref{fig:total_number_of_orbit}.
+In Fig.~\ref{fig:total_number_of_orbit}, we depicts the total number $n$ of orbits with $\zeta/M=1.5$.
 Meanwhile, we tabulate the values of $b^\pm_m$ and the other four physical quantities obtained in the previous section for different values of $\zeta/M$ in Table~\ref{table:1}.
-We find that as $\zeta/M$ increases, the range of impact parameters corresponding to both the lensed and the photon ring emission region of the quantum-corrected BH decreases.

-Based on the above classification, we employ the ray-tracing method to analyze the light rays traveling around the BH.
-Specifically, we use Eq.~\eqref{trajectory_equation} to plot photon trajectories near the BH, as shown in Fig.~\ref{fig:photon_trajectories}.
-Visually, from the images, we observe that as $\zeta/M$ increases, both the photon sphere and the event horizon expand, and the distance between the photon sphere and the event horizon decreases.
-We quantitatively show this change in Fig.~\ref{fig:Model3-function_rh_and_rph_with_zeta}.
-Meanwhile, as $\zeta/M$ increases, the light rays gradually exhibit special deflection around the event horizon of the quantum-corrected BH, which is particularly evident in the image for $\zeta/M = 3.5$.
+Finally, based on the above classification and using Eq.~\eqref{trajectory_equation}, we plot photon trajectories near the QCBH in Fig.~\ref{fig:photon_trajectories}.
+The image clearly illustrates that with increasing values of $\zeta/M$, both the photon sphere and the event horizon expand, and their separation decreases.
+We quantitatively show this change in Fig.~\ref{fig:Model3_function_rh_and_rph_with_zeta}.
+Meanwhile, as $\zeta/M$ increases, the light rays gradually exhibit special deflection around the event horizon of the QCBH, which is particularly evident in the image for $\zeta/M = 3.4$.
 Although Fig.~\ref{fig:photon_trajectories} suggests that only light rays on the right side of the event horizon are affected, spherical symmetry implies that this influence occurs in all directions.
 We plot eight photon trajectories that are symmetric about the origin in Fig.~\ref{fig:photon_trajectory_from_all_direction} to illustrate this clearly.